HubertHuang2002/Real-Time_News_Summary_Platform/README.md

 ```

 * If the data exists, it directly returns the cached news.
-* If not, it sets the crawl time for that news category to the current time and calls `load_news()`.
+* If not, it sets the scrape time for that news category to the current time and calls `load_news()`.
 ```
 # Function to load news data for a specific category
 def load_news(target=""):
     global news_data
-    # Crawl news data from ETtoday and CNA based on the target category
+    # Scrape news data from ETtoday and CNA based on the target category
     crawl_ettoday(target=target)
     crawl_cna(target=target)